parthoghosh24/learn/reactjs/TUTORIAL.md

 * setState - Helps in mutating state
 * setState - its asynchronous
 * setState - prevState can be used to access prev state
+* setState - props can be used with prevState